This guide explains how to use ReplicaSets in the Federation control plane.

 The ReplicaSets in the underlying clusters will match the federation ReplicaSet except in the number of replicas.
 The federation control plane will ensure that the sum of the replicas in each cluster match the desired number of replicas in the federation ReplicaSet.

 By default, replicas are spread equally in all the underlying clusters.
-For ex:
+For example:

 if you have 3 registered clusters and you create a federated ReplicaSet with